Leaf expected a media response. Leaf wanted a media response.

 “Oh.”
 Leaf senses some deeper worry there, but doesn’t want to poke at it.
 “What about Mrs. Ino?”

 “So far I just showed her around the ranch and talked about the basics of what we can offer.
-Dad was as engaged as he gets while talking to him, which is promising.
+Dad was as engaged as he gets while talking to her, which is promising.
 What about you, anything exciting coming up?”

 “Too much.
 We’re getting dozens of emails a day from all sorts of people, and digging through them to find offers worth taking or opportunities is hard, there’s just so many choices, and wow as I’m saying all this it sounds like such a petty problem to have, I’m sorry.”